 - In a medium heavy-bottomed pot over medium heat, combine the milk and half the sugar.
 Heat until it just starts to bubble, then remove from heat.

-- In a medium mixing bowl, beat the egg yolks, cornstarch, and vanilla extract.
+- In a medium mixing bowl, beat the egg yolks, remaining half of the sugar, cornstarch, and vanilla extract.

 - Whisk the egg mixture into the remaining hot milk and return to the stove.